Benson Boone: Career

 Boone began sharing snippets of his original music on TikTok, where he amassed 1.7 million followers prior to the release of his first single.
 He caught the attention of Imagine Dragons frontman Dan Reynolds, who signed Boone to his record label Night Street Records in partnership with Warner Records.
 They announced the deal on October 15, 2021, with the release of Boone's first single, "Ghost Town".
 Boone played drums, guitar, and piano on the recording, in addition to designing the artwork for the single.
 Boone performed the song on The Ellen DeGeneres Show, The Kelly Clarkson Show, and Late Night with Seth Meyers in the United States; it later charted in 14 countries, including the Billboard Hot 100 in the U.S.

 Boone released his second single, "Room for 2", on February 18, 2022.
 Boone released multiple successful singles, including "In the Stars" (April 2022) and "Beautiful Things" (January 2024), the latter topping the charts in the United Kingdom, Australia, Canada, Norway, France, Germany, Ireland and New Zealand.
 It also became his first song to enter the top five on the U.S. Billboard Hot 100, reaching number two.
 The song preceded his debut studio album, Fireworks & Rollerblades (2024).

 In May 2024, Taylor Swift announced on social media that Boone was one of three artists opening for the London shows of her Eras Tour at Wembley Stadium, alongside Paramore.
 Boone opened for Swift's June 23 show.

 Boone played two shows at Coachella 2025, notably covering "Bohemian Rhapsody".
 In his first show, he featured Queen guitarist Brian May.
 Also at Coachella, he announced his second studio album, American Heart, which was released on June 20, 2025.
-To support the album, Boone is set to embark on the American Heart World Tour across North America and Europe from August to November 2025.
+To support the album, Boone embarked on the American Heart World Tour across North America and Europe from August to November 2025.

+Artistry

+Boone's musical genres have been described as pop, pop rock and alternative rock, specifically bringing the latter genre to pop audiences.
+He cites Queen, Freddie Mercury, Stevie Wonder, Adele, Billy Joel, Aretha Franklin, Sam Smith, Bruce Springsteen, Elvis Presley, Elton John, and Jon Bellion as his musical inspirations.
+Boone has drawn frequent comparisons to Mercury due to his wide vocal range, theatrical musical style and stage presence.
+Boone has addressed the comparisons, calling them a "compliment" but that he is "not trying to be anybody else but [himself]".
+He has been described as having a tenor vocal range.